ohle/todotxt-more/README.md

 * `fzf` - Control todo.txt interactively via fzf (a terminal based fuzzy finder)
 * `issue` - View and sync issues (sync with Github)
 * `timetrack` - Track time on projects and contexts, and produce summary reports
+* `notmuch` - Sync with notmuch mail based on tags like 'todo' and/or 'reply'